 Half Past Danger (time period: 1943)

 Half Past Danger is one part Indiana Jones and one part Jurassic Park, and really that’s all you need to know to convince you whether or not to read this.
 I can guarantee that if you like one or both of those films you will like Half Past Danger.
 In this complete story, Staff Sargeant Tommy “Irish” Flynn encounters both dinosaurs and Nazis.
 The artwork is classic and the writing is sharp as a tack.
-At the end of Half Past Danger, published in 2014, we are informed that it “shall return” however I have yet to see another book.

 You can purchase the complete story of Half Past Danger from IDW in either digital or print form here.